-8.2 Regulatory regime and setting the revenue for the transmission system operator adverse situations of low flows.
+7.2 Regulatory regime and setting the revenue for the transmission system operator

+The revenue cap regime has been selected as the primary regulatory regime for gas transmission; it is expected to guarantee that the costs of the required critical infrastructure are also recouped in adverse situations of low flows.
 With the existence of a regulatory account, this regime can allow a reasonable response to the uncertainty associated with, primarily, the future cross-system gas flows, which may jeopardise the operation of and service provision by the transmission network and its operator's financial stability; such stability is prerequisite for complying with the obligation to ensure the safe, reliable and economical operation, maintenance, renewal and development of the transmission network.
 Furthermore, the uncertainty might also result in the undesirable shutdowns of parts of the network, causing increased associated costs, and in constraining the possibility for resuming their use in the case of changes in gas flows or for the purpose of transporting low emission gases and meeting the decarbonisation objectives.